Twin-width of graphs with tree-structured decompositions

 \subsection{Apices and contractions respecting subsets}

-To deal with adhesion sets of size at least \(2\), it no longer suffices to find contraction sequences of the parts that just don't contract vertices in the adhesion sets.
-Indeed, as those vertices can appear parts corresponding to a subtree of unbounded depth, this could create an unbounded number of red edges incident to vertices in adhesion sets.
+To deal with adhesion sets of size at least \(2\), it no longer suffices to find contraction sequences of the parts that do not contract vertices in the adhesion sets.
+Indeed, as those vertices can appear in parts corresponding to a subtree of unbounded depth, this could create an unbounded number of red edges incident to vertices in adhesion sets.
 Instead, we want contraction sequences that create no red edges incident to any vertices of adhesion sets.

 For a trigraph~\(G\) and a set of vertices \(A\subseteq V(G)\) of red degree~\(0\), we say that a partial sequence of \(d\)-contractions \(G=G_0,G_1,\dots,G_\ell\) \emph{respects \(A\)} if \(G_i[A]=G[A]\) and \(\rdeg_{G_i}(a)=0\) for all~\(i\leq \ell\) and \(a\in A\).
 Thus, for every contraction~\(xy\) in the sequence, we have \(x,y \notin A\) and \(N(x)\cap A=N(y)\cap A\), which implies that the vertices in \(A\) are not incident to any red edges all along the sequence.